 Following marijuana use is the abuse of cocaine.
 This powerful and highly addictive stimulant is used by 2.4 million people.
+Cocaine is a popular drug within the night life crowd and does not produce a lot of overdose deaths.
+However, this drug can and will cause heart problems with long term use.
 Hallucinogens, such as Ecstasy, fall into the next slot.
 These dangerous and mind altering drugs are used by nearly 1 million people, while methamphetamine is the choice of about 731,000 users.

 Prescription drugs, which are having a noticeably growing presence in the world of drug abuse, were used by 7 million non-medical users.
 This statistic is startling, as access to these drugs is not as difficult as one would think.
 Consider the ease with which some doctors write prescriptions.
 Many are getting into the wrong hands, hence contributing to the improper distribution of these prescription drugs.